jadebourkenyu/javascripting-english-major-project/README.md

 Jade Bourke
 Goals:
-  to learn how to use the source to make an appealing project
+  to learn how to use this source to make an appealing project